malrepos/Assignment---Module-11/README.md

 All null value rows are dropped as they cause problems for Prophet's predictive ability.

-I build the Prohet model.
+I build the Prophet model.

 .fit the dataframe to our model.